apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.html.md

 For example, the gradle build tool does not have a standard way to execute checkstyle.
 So when checkstyle is requested, gradle\_modules\_worker sets UNSUPPORTED\_TEST to true and returns out of the routine.

 # Required Functions

+Note: In a personality, `pluginname` can be arbitrary.

 ## pluginname\_buildfile